jenkinsci/custom-war-packager/README.md

 bundle:
   groupId: "io.jenkins.tools.war-packager.demo"
   artifactId: "pom-input-demo"
-bomIncludeWar: true
 buildSettings:
   pom: pom.xml
   pomIgnoreRoot: true
+  pomIncludeWar: true
 war:
   groupId: "org.jenkins-ci.main"
   artifactId: "jenkins-war"
   source:
     version: 2.121.1
 ```

 In the same way as BOM does, we can specify the core version from the pom file.
-If the global flag `bomIncludeWar` is `true` and the pom sets the `jenkins-war.version`, the `jenkins.version` property or it contains a dependency on
+If the global flag `pomIncludeWar` is `true` and the pom sets the `jenkins-war.version`, the `jenkins.version` property or it contains a dependency on
 `org.jenkins-ci.main:jenkins-core` or `org.jenkins-ci.main:jenkins-war` the war section in yml file
 will be omitted.
 Consequently, if the flag is set to `true` and the pom file does not configure the core, then the build fails.